 The sculpture is designed in the neoclassical style, and represents the Roman goddess of freedom, Libertas.
 Lady Liberty, as she is often called, holds a lit torch and a tablet, called the tabula ansata, on which is written July 4, 1776 – the date of US independence.
+The torch of the statue symbolizes enlightenment.
 A broken chain sits around the base of her feet, symbolizing breaking free.
 The statue also acts as a welcoming signal for immigrants arriving from all over the world.

 - The architect Eugene Viollet-le-Duc constructed the support base for the statue.

 - On October 28, 1886, the Statue of Liberty was finally unveiled to the public.